-There are all many types of investment property in Southern California and Central Ohio that you could choose from.
+There are all many types of investment property in Ohio and California that you could choose from.
 What is right for one person, may not be right for another!
 Find out what is right for you in our latest post!

 Every person will be drawn towards different kinds of investments.
 The amount of time and money you are able to put into a property will help you decide how to invest.
 Below, we take a look at some of the most common real estate niches, so you can choose the one that is right for you!

 Single-family rentals are the most common type of rental investment.
 Typically single-family homes are easily maintained and attract long-term renters as opposed to those renting apartments.
 Single-family homes are more easily resold and can be occupied by the owner down the road.
 The downside is that if your tenant moves out, your income from the property will be zero and you will have to cover the utility costs your tenant was previously paying.

 Multi-family properties might require a little more work or a larger investment, but the rewards can be huge.
 Having multiple tenants is great as it is very unlikely they will all decide to move out at the same time, meaning you will always have income coming in from the property.
 However, more tenants mean more repairs, more complaints, and more time collecting rent.
 If you get the right tenants in place, these factors shouldn’t be an issue.